detiuaveiro/ua-thesis-template/README.md

 As for pygments and proselint, those can by installed with pip by issuing `pip install -r requirements.txt` at the root of this repository.

-On Ubuntu relatives the following dependencies, installable with `apt-get` may also be required
+On Ubuntu relatives the following dependencies, installable with `apt` may also be required
 - biber
 - texlive-bibtex-extra